 Course Level: Scholarship is available for applicants having a Master’s degree in Computer Science or related discipline or a PhD and Research level of study.

-Programme Provider: KU Leuven in Belgium
+Scholarship Provider: KU Leuven in Belgium

-Award can be taken at: Belgium
+Scholarship can be taken at: Belgium

 Eligibility: We expect from applicants: